 Making saving easy is one of the best ways to actually save more money.

-Set up a standing order from your bank account to your savings account or use an app that tells you when you should transfer some money.
+The easiest way to pay yourself first is to automate the process.
+Set up a standing order from your bank account to your savings or investment account on payday or use an app that tells you when you should transfer some money.

 Saving up your change in a jar might seem like a waste of time, but it can add up quickly.